 We’re officially back from New York Bridal Fashion Week where the top bridal designers revealed their latest collections and, of course, the 2019 wedding dress trends!
-For the Fall 2019 season, we saw a mix of dramatic asymmetrical designs paired with subdued, yet elegant, silhouettes, as well as other oh-so trendy styles that are totally mixing up bridal fashion.
-So, if you want to know which styles are going straight from the runway to the aisle, check out these Fall 2019 wedding dress trends.
+For the 2019 wedding trends, we saw a mix of dramatic asymmetrical designs paired with subdued, yet elegant, silhouettes, as well as other oh-so trendy styles that are totally mixing up bridal fashion.
+So, if you want to know which styles are going straight from the runway to the aisle, check out these 2019 wedding dress trends.

 Meghan Markle Look-alikes

 The royal wedding was still a hot topic at New York Bridal Fashion Week, and that’s clearer than ever in the 2019 wedding dress trends.
 While we were all surprised to see Meghan Markle don a minimalistic gown for her royal nuptials, it seems like designers had their own interpretations of the iconic understated wedding dress.
 We spotted Markle look-alikes on almost every runway, and even overheard some designers say: “This is what she should have worn.”
-From fitted trumpet silhouettes to slightly more embellishments on overall clean designs, many Fall 2019 wedding dress collections featured at least one Meghan Markle-inspired gown.
+From fitted trumpet silhouettes to slightly more embellishments on overall clean designs, many 2019 wedding dress collections featured at least one Meghan Markle-inspired gown.

 Dress: Angel Sanchez